 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

-Germany does not quarantine animals but requires a health certificate, which cannot be more than ten days old.
-The Rabies vaccination must be at least 30 days old and not more than one year old.
+Germany does not quarantine animals, but requires a health certificate which cannot be more than ten days old.
+The rabies vaccination must be at least 30 days old and not more than one year old.
 It must be written either in German or be accompanied by a German translation.
-Be aware that pets cannot travel through England due to a quarantine of six (6) months at the expense of the owner.
+Be aware that pets cannot travel through England due to a quarantine of six months at the expense of the owner.

-Some hotels and guesthouses may not allow pets; however, kenneling may be an option.
-PLEASE MAKE PET ARRANGEMENTS BEFORE YOU LEAVE THE U.S. ASK YOUR SPONSOR FOR ASSISTANCE.
-The Airman and Family Readiness Center has information about local kennels.
-Keep in mind, boarding a pet can be difficult during peak travel seasons (summer and holidays).
+Some hotels and guest houses may not allow pets, however, kenneling may be an option.
+Please make pet arrangements before you leave the United States.
+Ask your sponsor for assistance.
+The Military and Family Readiness Center has information about local kennels.
+Keep in mind, boarding a pet can be difficult during peak travel seasons like summer and the holidays.
 It is best to plan well in advance if you will need a kennel for your pet.
 The standards vary from place to place.
 It is always best to have a place inspected before making arrangements for boarding your pet.

-There is no veterinary service on Geilenkirchen NATO AB.
-However, private service is available through the local community.
-The Airman and Family Readiness Center can provide a listing of local German and Dutch veterinarians.
+There's no veterinary service on Geilenkirchen NATO Air Base, however, private service is available through the local community.
+The Military and Family Readiness Center can provide a listing of local German and Dutch veterinarians.

-Members of the U.S. Forces community who bring their pets along when they arrive in Germany for assignment will be charged a fee by German authorities beginning Feb.
+Members of the United States Armed Forces community who bring their pets along when they arrive in Germany for assignment will be charged a fee by German authorities beginning Feb.
 1, 2013.
 The fee will be charged during arrivals at Ramstein Air Base and Frankfurt International Airport.
 Review the U.S. Army Europe Release No. 20131025-2S for detailed information.

-For an overview of the pertinent facts about the dangerous dog situation in Germany, please refer to the following website.
+For an overview of the pertinent facts about the dangerous dog situation in Germany and for a comprehensive listing of breeds from German Immigration and Customs, log onto the dangerous dog website.

-Owners of any dog of 40cm shoulder height or 40 pounds weight and over, have to comply to mandatory registration with the local OPO(Rathaus).
-Owners must have a valid license, proof of German dog liability insurance, have the dog chipped, have a valid personal qualification requiring an aptitude test of the owner (min. age 18) administered by a person or office certified by the State Veterinarian Chamber
+Owners of any dog of 40 centimeter shoulder height or 40 pounds weight and over have to comply to mandatory registration with the local government.
+Owners must have a valid license, proof of German dog liability insurance, have the dog chipped, and have a valid personal qualification requiring an aptitude test of the owner minimum 18 years of age administered by a person or office certified by the State Veterinarian Chamber.

 Animal Shelters

-There are several local Tierheim (animal shelters).
-If your pets do not meet the German Dog Law Ordinances, or you do not wish to bring your pets to Germany, Americans are allowed to adopt animals if they wish.
+There are several local Tierheim, also known as animal shelters.
+If your pets do not meet the German Dog Law Ordinances or you do not wish to bring your pets to Germany, Americans are allowed to adopt animals if they wish.
 For more information about local shelters, see the free bi-weekly local German newspapers.

 Tips for Traveling with Pets